galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 For example, `c11` appears to be an isolated well-defined cluster of cells, distinct in both projections.
-At the edge of the main cluster body is `c1` in both projections, but seems to be closer to the `c13` in the tSNE than in the F-R layout.
+At the edge of the main cluster body in both projections lies `c1`, but seems to be in closer proximity to `c13` in the tSNE map than in the F-R layout.
 In both projections, `c2`, `c3`, and `c4` are large noisy clusters, but `c2` and `c4` appear to be closer to one another in the F-R layout.
-> > 2. `c1` was defined much better a smaller set of genes, than `c2`, `c3`, or `c4` which listed less differentially expressed genes as their most significant.
+> > 2. `c1` was better defined by a smaller set of genes than `c2`, `c3`, or `c4,` which listed less differentially expressed genes as their most significant genes.
 > >
 > {: .solution}
 >
 {: .question}

-## Is this expected?
+### Is this expected?

 One pervasive thought when analysing single-cell RNA data, is "*is this actually good clustering?*"